unic/estatico-mocks/README.md

 }
 ```

 Setting up data to be used in handlebars compiling.
-Return value will be assigned to `file.data` where [`gulp-hb`](https://www.npmjs.com/package/gulp-hb) picks it up.

 ##### plugins.prettify